-The Commission has overall responsibility for the maintenance of good order and conduct in Parliament Buildings.
+The Assembly Commission has overall responsibility for the maintenance of good order and conduct in Parliament Buildings.

-The final decision as to who is permitted to enter Parliament Buildings rests with the Commission.
-This includes visitors.
+The final decision as to who is permitted to enter Parliament Buildings rests with the Assembly Commission and this includes visitors.

 Whilst the Usher Services management team has daily operational responsibility for overseeing the conduct of visitors to Parliament Buildings, there remains a responsibility on Members and Assembly permanent pass holders who have invited visitors into the building, to ensure that those visitors behave appropriately.